Austin Pils Pilsner

 7. Slowly add the pouches of Booster to the hot grain water while stirring until it is completely dissolved, then bring to a boil.

-9. Once 10 minutes has passed (step 8), add the second hop sack of Hallertau hops and boil for 10 more minutes.
+9. Once 10 minutes have passed (step 8), add the second hop sack of Hallertau hops and boil for 10 more minutes.
 Then remove the pot from heat.

 10. Open the can of Brewing Extract and pour the contents into the hot mixture in your pot.
 Stir until thoroughly mixed.
 This mixture of unfermented beer is called wort.